 We don't need any more brown faces that don't want to be a brown voice.

-Again, taking what seems like a shot at the CBC, which is a lied with Nancy Pelosi.
+Again, taking what seems like a shot at the CBC, which is allied with Nancy Pelosi.

-And on Sunday, this group of four Congresswomen and this fight with Pelosi, you know, separately, they're saying Omar is saying, told the high school audience that the United States had failed to become a just society.
+And on Sunday, this group of four congresswomen and this fight with Pelosi, you know, separately, they're saying Omar is saying, told a high school audience that the United States had failed to become a just society.

 And she and Trump also trading bars last week.